 The Minago Project Site is located within the Nelson River sub-basin, which drains northeast into the southern end of the Hudson Bay.
 The Minago River and Hargrave River catchments, surrounding the Minago Project Site to the north, occur within the Nelson River sub-basin.
 The William River and Oakley Creek catchments at or surrounding the Minago Project Site to the south, occur within the Lake Winnipeg sub-basin, which flows northward into the Nelson River sub-basin.
 Along with baseline data collected as part of 2006, 2007 and 2008 EBS, regional hydrometric stations were used to complete the hydrological characterization of the project area.
 Flows were then calculated for three periods of time, the spring freshet, which occurs in May, the summer period, from June to October, and the winter period, from November to April.
-Flows in the Minago River were estimated to be 10, 1.9 and 0.8 m/s in May, during summer and during winter, respectively.
-In the Oakley Creek, flows were estimated to be 4, 0.5, and 0 m/s (frozen solid) in May, during the summer period and during the winter period, respectively.
-The main project effect on surface water hydrology is linked with increased flows in Oakley Creek (varying from 0 to 31 %) and Minago River (from 0 to 36 %) due to Polishing Pond discharges.
+Flows in the Minago River were estimated to be 10, 1.9 and 0.8 m3/s in May, during summer and during winter, respectively.
+In the Oakley Creek, flows were estimated to be 4, 0.5, and 0 m3/s (frozen solid) in May, during the summer period and during the winter period, respectively.
+The main project effect on surface water hydrology is linked with increased flows in the Minago River due to Polishing Pond discharges.
 To mitigate that effect, a Site Water Management Plan will be implemented as well as an adaptative monitoring program to monitor the effects of the final effluent on the receiving watercourses.